O Mon Romzaner Oi Rozar Sheshe: First recording

 In 1931, four days after the song was written, it was first recorded in the voice of the artist Abbasuddin Ahmed.
 The song was set to the Pilu as its raga and keherwa for its tala.
 Two months after the recording, the record was released just before Eid al-Fitr.
 Gramophone Company released this record.
 The other song on the record was the poet's "Islamer Oi Souda Loye Elo Navin Sodagar, Bodnasin Aay, Aay Gunahgar Notun Kore Soda Kor."
 The record number of His Masters Company was N-4111.
 The song was released in February 1932.

-At the time of recording the song, Abbasuddin Ahmed was only 23 years old.
-He had not yet made his full debut as a folk singer.
-But this song established him as a popular folk singer.
-In the years following the recording, Ahmed gained popularity by singing the song at various events.
-After the partition of India in 1947, Ahmed moved to India.
-But the song became equally popular in India and Bangladesh.
+At the time of the recording the song, Abbasuddin Ahmed was 23 years old and had not yet made a proper debut as a folk singer.
+This song established him as a popular folk singer.
+In the following years, Ahmed gained popularity by singing the song at various events.
+The song became equally popular in India and Bangladesh.

 Lyrics

-The lyrics of the song are presented here in the same spelling as it was written when it was published in 1931.
+The lyrics of the song are presented here in the same spelling it was published in, in 1931.
 Some words of old orthography may not conform to modern Bengali orthography.